iterate-ch/docs/mountainduck/preferences.md

 An indexer runs every hour to determine whether purging is required based on the set preferences.

 ## Notifications

 Set which type of notifications you want to receive.
 Alternatively, you can choose *Open System Preferences* to disable the notifications all together.
+The following types of notifications can be toggled:
+- *Filesystem mounted*.
+The volume is now connected.
+- *Filesystem unmounted*.
+The volume has been disconnected.
+- *Pause Sync*.
+Synchronization has paused due to the server not reachable because of a network or login error.
+- *Resume Sync*.
+Synchronization has automatically resumed as after reachability change.
+- *File Added*.
+New file has been found on the server not previously synced.
+- *File Deleted*.
+File has been deleted on the server previously synced.
+- *File Updated*.
+File has been updated on the server previously synced.
+- *File Uncached*.
+File previously cached for offline access has been purged.
+- *Download complete*.
+File download completed in the background.
+- *Upload complete*.
+File upload completed in the background.
+- *Sync Error*.
+Error synchronizing file because of a server error response.

 ```{image} _images/Notification_Preferences.png
 :alt: Notification Preferences